JzHuai0108/kalibr/README.md

   archiveprefix = {arXiv}
 }
 ```

+## Compiled rolling shutter parameters for consumer products
+We have gathered rolling shutter parameters for consumer cameras from a variety of sources, and have calibrated such parameters for consumer cameras by a LED panel.
+These parameters are provided [here](doc/rolling-shutter-table.md) for reference.

 ## TODOs
 * Support calibrating cameras of FOV >= 180 degrees with the equidistant model.